Lenty/SLiCAP_python/docs/userguide/instruction.rst

 SLiCAP can provide expressions for:

 #.
-Nodal voltages or currents through elements that have been defined in current-controlled notation (the volhage has been defined as a function of the current).
+Nodal voltages or currents through elements that have been defined in current-controlled notation (the voltage has been defined as a function of the current).

    - gain type: *vi*